starvagrant/toh/toh.markdown/civil_wars_and_hosptial_beds.md

 “So this uh...
 Greek civil war, what was it like?”

-“The Pelopenesian War... the great battle of the ancients.
+“The Peloponnesian War... the great battle of the ancients.
 A nation of warriors, the Spartans, a power of agricultural wealth and slave labor.”

 “The South.”